acm-ndsu/Byte-le-2024/docs/source/game_board.rst

 Tiles
 =====

 Tile objects can have any other object on top of them.
-Here is a list of what can be on a tile and links to their
-pages:

-- Ores
-- Dynamite
-- Landmines
-- EMPs
-- Avatar
+The :doc:`placeables` page will explain everything that can be placed on the map by MOB-BOT.